-Many of these upgrade activities are now past the prototype development and testing stages, and are well into mass production and commissioning stages, which are expected to go on for the next year or so.
-As different systems get completed, there have been phased releases of the uGMRT to the user community (on a shared risk basis).
-The first release was from Cycle 30 (April 2016 onwards), and the second was from Cycle 31 (October 2016 onwards).
-The third phase will be from Cycle 32 (April 2017 onwards).
+Most of these upgrade activities are in the final stages of implementation and commissioning, with many of them having completed full installation and release.
+As different systems get completed, there have been phased releases of the uGMRT to the user community (on a shared risk basis), at each new GTAC observing cycle.
+The first release was from Cycle 30 (April 2016 onwards), the second was from Cycle 31 (October 2016 onwards), the third was from Cycle 32 (April 2017 onwards), and the fourth was from Cycle 33 (October 2017 onwards).
+The fifth phase of the release will be from Cycle 34 (April 2018 onwards).
+The full and final release of the uGMRT system is expected from October 2018.

-2 PRESENT STATUS (December 2016)
+2 PRESENT STATUS (December 2017)

 This section describes the current status of the various systems and modes of the GMRT.
-Sections 2.1, 2.2 & 2.3 cover primarily the existing legacy GMRT system, whereas section 2.4 describes the status of the uGMRT system (including plans for the next release from April 2017 onwards), and section 2.5 talks about the ongoing upgrade activities and plans for science observations during GMRT Observing Cycle 32 (starting from April 2017).
+Sections 2.1, 2.2 & 2.3 cover primarily the existing legacy GMRT system, whereas section 2.4 describes the status of the uGMRT system (including plans for the next release from

+April 2018 onwards), and section 2.5 talks about the ongoing upgrade activities and plans for science observations during GMRT Observing Cycle 34 (starting from April 2018).